scssphp/scssphp/docs/docs/index.md

 also don't do any type checking.
 This will have undefined results if we give it anything other than two numbers.

-For feature detection via the `feature-exists()` built-in function, you can register your custom feature using the `addFeature` method:

-* `addFeature($name)` registers the `$name`.

 ### Security Considerations

-If your web appilcation compiles SCSS on-the-fly, you need to handle any potential exceptions thrown by the Compiler.
+If your web application compiles SCSS on-the-fly, you need to handle any potential exceptions thrown by the Compiler.
 This is especially important in a production environment where the content may be untrusted (e.g., user uploaded) because the exception stack trace may contain sensitive data.